Once upon a time, Ireland’s entire housing market descended into a massive ball of fire.

 Like many things in insurance: it depends.

-The premium and level of cover won’t change, once the amount you borrow and the term of your mortgage remains the same.
+The premium and level of cover won’t change once the amount you borrow and the term of your mortgage remain the same.

-If you bought a block policy, the bank will cancel it when/if you switch your mortgage.
+If you bought a block policy, the bank would cancel it when/if you switch your mortgage.

 If you can’t get cover, you won’t be able to switch your mortgage.
 You’ll be stuck with your current bank.